misitebao/writing/en/posts/programming-technology/go/wails/go-and-web-technology-to-develop-cross-platform-desktop-applications.md

-+++
+---
+title: >-
+  More elegant use of go and web technologies to develop cross-platform desktop applications
+lastmod: 2021-10-01
+draft: false
+slug: go-and-web-technology-to-develop-cross-platform-desktop-applications
+url: posts/go-and-web-technology-to-develop-cross-platform-desktop-applications
+description: >-
+  More elegant use of go and web technologies to develop cross-platform desktop applications
+summary: >-
-title= "More elegant use of go and web technologies to develop cross-platform desktop applications" #文章标题date= 2021-10-01 #文章创建时间 lastmod= 2021-10-01 #文章最后修改时间 draft= false #是否为草稿 slug = "go-and-web-technology-to-develop-cross-platform-desktop-applications" url ="posts/go-and-web-technology-to-develop-cross-platform-desktop-applications" description= "More elegant use of go and web technologies to develop cross-platform desktop applications" #文章内容描述 summary= "More elegant use of go and web technologies to develop cross-platform desktop applications" # 文章摘要
+  More elegant use of go and web technologies to develop cross-platform desktop applications

-tags= ["go","wails","desktop","webview","webvie2"] #文章标签
-categories= ["编程技术","Go","Wails"] #文章分类

-+++
+tags:
+  - go
+  - wails
+  - desktop
+  - webview
+  - webvie2
+categories:
+  - 编程技术
+  - Go
+  - Wails
+---

 # More elegant use of go and web technologies to develop cross-platform desktop applications